yegender124001/Boolean-Autocrats-/README.md

-# Boolean-Autocrats-
-Just daily code examples for the boolean autocrats group
+# Checkout branches for the examples